-Forthepurposes of these financial statements, parties are considered to be related to the Authority if they have the ability, directly or indirectly, to control the Authority or exercises ignificant influence over the Authority in making financial and operating decision or vice versa.
+Forthepurposes of these financial statements, parties are considered to be related to the Authority if they have the ability, directly or indirectly, to control the Authority or exercise significant influence over the Authority in making financial and operating decisionor vice versa.

-The Permanent Secretary of Ministry of Tourism, the representative of the Parent Ministry on the Board of Mauritius Tourism Promotion Authority acted as the Chairperson of the Board for the period 8 May 2019 to 30 June 2019.
+The Permanent Secretary of Ministry of Tourism, the representative of the Parent Ministry on the Board of Mauritius Tourism and the Parent Ministry of Mauritius Tourism and the Parent Ministry of Mauritius Tourism and Mauritius MauritPromotion Authority acted as the Chairperson of the Board for the period 8 May 2019 to 30 June 2019.

-26. EVENTS AFTER THE REPORTING PERIOD
+EVENTS AFTER THE REPORTING PERIOD

-There are no events after reporting period which may have a material effect on the financial statements as at 30 June 2019.
+There are no events after reporting period which may have a material effect on the financial statements as at 30